Carolyn Peck

+Early life

+Carolyn Peck was born in Jefferson City, Tennessee.
+She has praised her family as her biggest influence, saying they showed her the importance of supporting each other.
+Peck says her mom and grandmothers taught her to work hard and appreciate life and family.
+Her brother Michael also became a basketball coach, and Peck hired him as her assistant coach for the Orlando Miracle in 2001.
+He is currently a coaching consultant.

 Basketball career

 As a senior at Jefferson County High School in Dandridge, Tennessee, Peck, a 6-4 center, was named Tennessee's Miss Basketball after averaging 35 points and 13.2 rebounds per game.
 She played college basketball at Vanderbilt University from 1985 to 1988, averaging 10.6 points and 5.8 rebounds per game.
 She also blocked 180 shots, to break a Vanderbilt women's basketball career record.
+She was team captain for her last two seasons.

 Peck graduated from Vanderbilt with a Bachelor of Arts degree in communications in 1988.
 She passed up an opportunity to play professionally in Spain to work as a marketing consultant at a Nashville television station, as well as sell pharmaceutical products for a Fortune 500 company for two years.

 Peck returned to basketball in 1991, quitting her job to play professionally in Italy for three weeks, then for Japan’s Nippondenso Corporation for two years.
 During her second year in Japan, her team won the league championship.
+She was third in the league for rebounding in 1991 and 1992.

 Coaching career

 Assistant coach

 Peck's coaching career began in 1993.
 She returned to her home state to serve as an assistant coach for the Tennessee Lady Vols under coach Pat Summitt for two seasons.
 The Lady Vols posted 30-win seasons and won the Southeastern Conference championship during both seasons: 31–2 in 1993–94, and 34–3 in 1994–95.
-The latter team lost to the undefeated, Rebecca Lobo-led Connecticut Huskies in the NCAA Championship game, the school's and head coach Geno Auriemma's first National Championship.
+The latter team lost to the undefeated, Rebecca Lobo-led Connecticut Huskies in the NCAA Championship game, the school's and head coach Geno Auriemma's first national championship.

 Peck went on to serve as an assistant coach at the University of Kentucky during the 1995–96 season.
 After this season, she received another assistant coaching job, this time at Purdue University under Nell Fortner, who had just replaced the fired Lin Dunn.
 The Boilermakers finished 17–11 during the 1996–97 season and advanced to the second round of the NCAA tournament.
 At the end of this season, Fortner was offered the position of head coach of the USA Women's basketball team for the 2000 Summer Olympics and was leaving Purdue.
 She handed over the reins of head coach to Peck, who became Purdue's third head coach in as many seasons.
 After time as a head coach and in broadcasting, in 2016 Peck joined Vanderbilt's women's basketball team as an associate head coach under Stephanie White.